ast0414/semit/docs/index.md

 </p>

 # Conclusion
 In this project, we designed the (semi-)supervised image-to-image translator using neural networks.
-It was shown that our translator model is able to translate images between two domains, from K-MNIST to MNIST and vice versa, effectively.
-Also, our translator model can directly classify the images from both domains.
+It was shown that our translator model was able to translate images between two domains, from K-MNIST to MNIST and vice versa, effectively.
+Our translator model can also directly classify the images from both domains.
 Furthermore, our translator model can be trained with even a small amount of labels for the dataset to be translated.
 It was enabled by the shared latent space that connects two different data domains together, which was visually confirmed.

 # Contributions
 - Anh: Led the study and discussion about VAE